 - Competence makes a difference; children and adolescents should be helped to be good at something, and especially at schoolwork.

-Time is an ally is an important one that goes back to leisure.
+Time is an ally and this is an important concept that goes back to leisure.
 For a student with severe challenges, it is going to take time and effort to help kids be able to get the opportunities that they want, need, and deserve.
 Competence makes a difference.
 When people do something well, they feel good about it.
 They do better and their mental health is better.

 - Self-control can be taught and children and adolescents helped to manage their behavior without the development of psychodynamic insight; symptoms can and should be controlled by direct address, not necessarily by an uncovering therapy.